SPOC-group/Maximum-Average-Submatrix/README.md

-This is the code used to produce the results of the paper: TODO
+This is the code used to produce the results of the paper: [Statistical mechanics of the maximum-average submatrix problem](https://arxiv.org/abs/2303.05237)

 # Requirements